codr7/forthy2/README.md

 ```
   _ mark

-16413
+7616
 ```

-`sweep` provides the same API to the second GC phase.
+`sweep` provides the same API to the second GC phase,

 ```
   _ sweep